MrDrElliot/Multi-Window-Plugin/README.md

 Initialize a Multi Window object using the `Init()` function.
 This sets up the window with the specified parameters and adds it to the Slate application.
 Call `Shutdown()` to clean up and remove the window.

+### Shutting Down Windows

+Users can shut down windows using the following functions:

+- `ShutdownWindowByName`: Tries to find an active window by its title and shuts it down.
+- `ShutdownWindowByObjectReference`: Directly shuts down a window by providing its object reference.

 ## Example

 ```cpp